Subscribe to stay updated

 Full of small unique coffee shops, Square One Coffee Roasters fits right in.

-What doesn’t fit in is their coffee packaging:
+What doesn’t fit in is their approach to packaging their beans:

 Rather than using a sealable bag, Square One delivers their coffee in a beautiful cardboard tube.

-This coffee packaging design makes a bold statement about its product, but not it’s taste.
+This unique packaging design makes a bold statement about its product, but not it’s bold, roasted coffee taste.